proconnect-gouv/federation/README.md

 Most URLs follow the same pattern <app-name>.docker.dev-franceconnect.fr

-On any URL, if you got a 502, it might still be booting, wait one minute then reload.
+On any URL, if you got a 502, it might still be booting, wait one minute, then reload.

 ## Get the logs